-1. Educate yourself.
-Bookkeeping may seem like an overwhelming task simply because you are unfamiliar with how to do it.
+Bookkeeping can seem unfamiliar when you first start your business if you don’t have any experience with financial reports or keeping books.
+Investing a little time into learning the basics of bookkeeping makes the concepts easier to understand, and it makes your workload easier.
 Many community colleges and professional accountants offer free or reasonably priced online courses that teach the necessary skills.
 Why not spend a few hours learning some basic bookkeeping strategies?
 It could prove to be a wise investment of your time.

-3. Get organized.
 Effective bookkeeping requires keeping accurate records.
-Spend some time thinking about your work habits and your company’s workflow.
-Some entrepreneurs find it useful to create a paper or digital folder for storing receipts and other information, and then they designate a time each week to update their books.
+Choosing a method that fits with your work habits and your company’s workflow makes the system easier to use.
+Some entrepreneurs find it useful to create a physical or digital folder for storing receipts and other information, and then they designate a time each week to update their books.
 Others use a readily accessible in-basket for employees to turn in receipts and paid invoices.
+If you keep paper copies of financial documents, create a filing system with clear labels to keep those items neat and organized.

-4. Hire professional help.
-Consider enlisting a bookkeeper or an accountant to set up your bookkeeping system, after which you can handle the day-to-day tasks.
-A professional can also answer any questions you have and even review your books at a later date.
-If paying a seasoned pro doesn’t fit your budget, you could hire a college student who’s majoring in accounting to assist you.
+Consider enlisting a bookkeeper or an accountant to set up your bookkeeping system.
+An accountant can evaluate your business needs and recommend a method of tracking your expenses that makes the process easy, efficient, and effective.
+Once the financial pro gets the system running, you can handle the day-to-day bookkeeping tasks by entering the information into QuickBooks.
+A professional can also answer any questions you have.
+Even if you have a grasp on accounting basics, you may eventually have questions or new situations that arise.
+Your accountant can answer those questions or help you reconfigure your accounting system as your business grows and changes.
+You can even have your accountant review your books at a later date to make sure you’re on track.
+If paying a seasoned pro doesn’t fit your budget, you can hire a college student who’s majoring in accounting to assist you.